travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

 ## Customising Connection Settings

-There are a number of different options which can be specified when making a connection to the Event Store using the client API.
-These options are encapsulated into an object of type `ConnectionSettings` which is passed as a paramater to the `Create` methods listed above.
+Settings used for modifying the behaviour of an `EventStoreConnection` are encapsulated into an object of type `ConnectionSettings` which is passed as a paramater to the `Create` methods listed above.

 Instances of ConnectionSettings are created using a fluent builder class as follows: